ionic-team/ionic-framework/core/src/components/menu/readme.md

 ### `isActive() => Promise<boolean>`

-Returns `true` is the menu is active.
+Get whether or not the menu is active.
+Returns `true` if the menu is active.

-A menu is active when it can be opened or closed, meaning it's enabled and it's not part of a `ion-split-pane`.
+A menu is active when it can be opened or closed, meaning it's enabled and it's not part of an `ion-split-pane`.

 #### Returns